CrayLabs/SmartSim/doc/orchestrator.rst

   app_single_shard_client.log_data(LLInfo, f"The colocated db tensor is: {val1}")
   app_multi_shard_client.log_data(LLInfo, f"The clustered db tensor is: {val2}")

-Later, when you run the experiment the following output will appear in ``tutorial_model.out`` located in ``getting-started-multidb/tutorial_model/``::
+Later, when you run the experiment driver script the following output will appear in ``tutorial_model.out`` located in ``getting-started-multidb/tutorial_model/``::

   Model: multi shard logger@00-00-00:The colocated db tensor is: [1 2 3 4]